Brazil's Bolsonaro uses Davos speech to appeal to big business

-Bolsonaro said he would work to open up Brazil's relatively closed economy, reduce and simplify taxes, privatize state companies and give his new justice minister the tools to tackle corruption.
+Bolsonaro said he would work to open up Brazil's relatively closed economy, reduce and simplify taxes, privatise state companies and give his new justice minister the tools to tackle corruption.

 The former army captain turned politician was elected in October on a wave of conservative nationalism and anti-leftist sentiment in a country fed up with political graft and a painful economic downturn.